zhanglongx/AudioBookBuilder/README.md

    - path: The path to the directory containing the media files.

-   - list.txt: It's the built-in list filename used by MediaCat to concatenate the media files.
+   - list.txt: The built-in list filename used by MediaCat to concatenate the media files, see steps below.

 3. Edit the `list` file, mainly re-ordering the files, or stripping the file names.

     NOTE:

-    - MediaCat has built-in reg-based filter `-[a-zA-Z0-9-]{11,}$` to remove the hash from the file names.
+    - MediaCat has built-in reg-based filter `'-[a-zA-Z0-9-]{11,}$'` to remove the hash from the file names.
 This is useful for media files download from yt.

     - Do not delete the intervening characters, as this will cause an error in the media concat the next step.